wp-plugins/plugnedit/readme.txt

-=== WYSIWYG HTML Editor 3D Drag & Drop Visual Editor with Web Page Builder!  ===
+=== HTML Editor, Drag & Drop Visual Editor with Web Page Builder ( WySIWyG ) ===
 Contributors: Javascript Tech LLC
 Tags: Editor,html editor, CKEditor, Publishing, Posts, Visual Editor, Post, Image, Edit, Images, tinymce, WYSIWYG, Web Page Builder,fonts, google fonts.
 Plugin, Drop Shadow, Admin, Profile, Portfolios, Plugins, Inline, Page Editor, url, navigation, photo, photos, pictures, picture, post editor, Content, Custom, Page, Visual, Font, Font Color, Picture, Placement, HTML, Editor, Plugins, Formatting, Layers, Color, Software, Publish, WordPress, Picture, Page Layout, Publish, Drag And Drop, Drag N Drop, Layout, Shadows, Paypal, Template, Theme, Embeds, javascript, AJAX, Free, Link, Links, Youtube, Style,3D,gradient,landing pages,themeless
 Requires at least: 3.5
 Tested up to: 3.8.1
 Stable tag: 4.4.8

-WYSIWYG HTML Editor, Drag And Drop 3D Visual Editor with Web Page builder.
+WYSIWYG HTML Editor, Drag And Drop Visual Editor with Web Page builder.

 == Description ==

-<strong>What is PlugNedit? </strong>
+<strong>What is the  PlugNedit HTML Edior? </strong>

-PlugNedit is a ready to use WYSIWYG (What You See Is What You Get.)
-HTML Visual Editor that has the features of a word processor and desktop publisher.
-Plug & Edit HTML Editor is based on a 3D page building design with height, width and depth options available, standard online HTML editors are only based on 2D page editing design with height and width available.
+PlugNedit is a ready to use WYSIWYG Visual Editor that has the features of a word processor and desktop publisher.The HTML Editor is based on a 3D page  building design with height, width and depth options available, standard online HTML editors are only based on 2D page editing design with height and width available.

 <strong>
 <em>
 Responsive Design, Adaptive Design, Fluid or Fixed Layout?
 </em></strong>

-All have their benefits, however if you use the wordpress editor in a responsive template all your pages will be Responsive and you lose the benefit of creating Fixed, Fluid and Adaptive layouts.
-Plugnedit allows you to create Fixed, Fluid and Adaptive layouts, along with the responsive pages in any wordpress site.
+All have their benefits, however if you use the wordpress visual editor in a responsive template all your pages will be Responsive and you lose the benefit of creating Fixed, Fluid and Adaptive layouts.
+PlugNedit's visual editor allows you to create Fixed, Fluid and Adaptive layouts, along with the responsive pages in any wordpress site.
 The visual editor works like a graphic design or desktop publisher program; more then a visual HTML editor allowing for drag and drop placement of items on a Fixed page layout.

 <a href="http://plugnedit.com/wordpress.cfm?justdisplaycontent&FirstTimeEdit=1&page=na&loadpage=true&load=1&backtowordpress=1&fullpageedit=1&marginwidth=0&overmarginwidth=800&LoadInlineEditor=1" >